jttyeung/jttyeung.github.io/_posts/2017-06-30-deploying-to-heroku-and-the-database-migration-nightmare.md

 <br>
 ### Why I Am Writing This Tutorial and Who This is For
 There are a ton of tutorials online on how to deploy web apps to Heroku, and many of them are absolutely perfect.
 Heroku's is also not so bad, but I'm going to go a little further into breaking down the details for n00bs like me.
 I am a little embarassed to admit I spent about 5 hours or so banging my head against my keyboard in attempt to figure this one out.
 In particular I really had trouble with the database migration part so I'll be drilling down how to migrate a **PostgreSQL** database out of **Vagrant** (a virtual machine) into a Heroku database.
 This will be more or less geared to Hackbright folks, for who this problem applies to directly.
+If you want to learn how to deploy to AWS, [check out my friend Kate's detailed blog post about deploying to AWS][kate-aws]!

 <br>
 ### How To Deploy